-Scroll down for the list of machine learning influencers based on several data points and influencer analytics.
+Scroll down for the list of machine learning influencers (ML influencers).

 Many “non-technologists” use machine learning and artificial intelligence synonymously.
 While they are related, it’s not the same.
 Below is graphic that I found on Edurica that illustrates how machine learning is a subset technology of AI.

 The most common way to measure influence is to combine reach, relevance and resonance, and then a layer in a weighted algorithm to stack rank each one.

 This is definitely a good start but there’s an additional data point that must be considered to maintain the integrity of real influence.
 I refer to it as reference.

 Reference requires a manual lookup and cross reference of 3rd party mentions by a particular group.
 This could be the media, analyst reports or social mentions by a specific audience like c-suite executives, commercial real-estate agents or software engineers.

 Below is a carefully curated list of machine learning influencers that are industry leaders in the tech sector.
 Here’s a Twitter list in case you’d like to follow the conversation.

 There are many technology influencer lists floating out there on the internet.
 Depending on how you measure influence or your objectives, this list will be a good start to understanding the machine learning landscape.